 Crisis Response Team

 The mobile Crisis Response Team (CRT) provides an array of community-based mental health crisis services to children and adults experiencing a mental health crisis.
-Our services are provided by mental health practitioners under the direct supervision of a mental health professional, to residents of Stearns, Benton, Sherburne, and Wright counties.
-The Crisis Response Team can travel to homes or community locations in the four-county area to help individuals in crisis cope with immediate stressors.
-The team can do suicide assessment, safety planning, coping skills education and make appropriate referrals.
+Our services are provided by mental health practitioners under the direct supervision of a mental health professional.
+The Crisis Response Team can travel to homes or community locations within Benton, Sherburne, Stearns, and Wright counties to help individuals in crisis cope with immediate stressors.
+The team can do suicide assessments, safety planning, coping skills education and make appropriate referrals.
 They also offer follow up stabilization services.